OpenSUTD/discovery-week-working-title/_includes/index.md

 # What is this?
 Discovery Week is a 3 week long introduction to the SUTD community.
-It will last from 22nd May - 7 June 2019.
+It will last from 21st May - 7 June 2019.
-The event is hosted on [Eventyay](https://eventyay.com/e/80f9d561/), powered by an Open Source Event server.

 It is currently a [working title](https://en.wikipedia.org/wiki/Working_title) because the name is still in the midst of being decided.
 Afterall, it's a 3 week event and no longer just one week!